 Arrogance, on the other hand, propagates feelings of superiority that drain the joy from our experience.
 When you are in the grip of arrogance, challenges pose a threat.
 Failure breeds anger.
 Mistakes beget self-punishment.
 Triumph generates pious self-righteousness or outright indignation.

-To capture your rapture, you will need to sit on a foundation of confidence.
+Claim your personal powers to sit on a foundation of confidence.
 Identify your powers.
 Store them in your heart.
 Then act in good faith.
 Face uncomfortable situations with the belief that they hold a payoff for you-in terms of learning, if not success.
 Before long, you will be basking in the moment.